 All conversions shall conform to the latest version of IEEE/ASTM SI 10, supplemented where applicable by ASTM E 621.
 In making hard conversions, due consideration shall be given to uniformity among Institute documents and to availability of metric products for concrete construction.

 Copyright release for all individually authored manuscripts published in the ACI Structural Journal, the ACI Materials Journal, Concrete International, symposium volumes, and monographs shall be signed by all authors and transferred to and held by ACI before publication.
 The copyright agreement includes, but is not limited to, the right to publish the manuscript, to reproduce it, and to disseminate it, either alone or collectively with other works in whatever fashion ACI deems appropriate.
-The authors reserve all proprietary rights other than copyright such as patent rights and the right to use all or part of the article in future works of their own such as lectures, reviews, personal websites, and textbooks.
+The authors reserve all proprietary rights other than copyright such as patent rights and the right to use all or part of the article in future works of their own such as theses, dissertations, lectures, reviews, personal websites, and textbooks.
 If ACI does not publish a manuscript within 24 months of the receipt of the final manuscript, the copyright is reassigned back to the authors.

 All ACI technical, educational, and certification committee documents belong to ACI.
 By participating in ACI committees, committee members acknowledge that the rights to such work products, including any copyright, reside with ACI.
 The copyright for SPs also belong to ACI.
 IPS publications may hold joint copyright with ACI and the originating international organization, or be held solely by ACI based on the contractual agreement.